ihasTaco/RosettaPad/README.md

 ## What This Does

 This adapter lets a DualSense controller connect to the Raspberry Pi via Bluetooth and appear to the PS3 as a genuine DualShock 3.
-Unlike generic USB adapters, the PS button works because I fully emulated the DS3’s USB protocol.
+Unlike some generic USB adapters, the PS button works because the DS3's USB protocol is fully emulated.

+`Currently this is only made for DualSense (PS5) controllers specifically, it's all I have access to at the moment.
+If you want me to add new controllers, open an issue and when I have time and we can work out getting the correct HID reports for the controller.`

 ## Features